1. Docs

 };

-This policy object can then be used to configure a variety of IAM objects, as we will see below.
-For example, we can use the above policy to configure an IAM role that permits an assume role action for a given principal:
+This policy object can then be used to configure a variety of IAM objects, as you will see below.
+For example, you can use the above policy to configure an IAM role that permits an assume role action for a given principal:

 const role = new aws.iam.Role("instance-role", {